-SCCM Third-Party Updates Step by Step Troubleshooting Process Guide
+SCCM Third-Party Software Updates Step-by-Step Troubleshooting Process Guide

-Let us learn about the SCCM Third-Party Updates Step by Step Troubleshooting Process Guide.
+Let us learn about the SCCM Third-Party Software Updates Step-by-Step Troubleshooting Process Guide.
 Historically, SCCM and SCUP were used for third-party application patching.

 This post will be your companion guide to understanding the end-to-end process with log files and the complete guide for third-party Software Updates.